About the Journal

 Step by step process

 The Editorial Assistant will acknowledge receipt of all contributions.
-All material submitted to eTropic is subject to a first review by an Editor, either: The Editor-in-Chief, the Editors of Literary and Creative Works, or the Special Issue Editors.
+All material submitted to eTropic is subject to a first review by the Editor or the Special Issue Editors.
 This preliminary review is to assess the overall quality of the contribution, its alignment with eTropic’s Focus and Scope and, where applicable, the special focus of the Call for Papers.
 Authors are informed promptly when the Editor assesses a contribution as not appropriate for an eTropic issue.

-The contributions that pass the preliminary review are subject to a second double-blind peer review, a process which ensures anonymity of the author and the reviewer.
+The contributions that pass the preliminary review are subject to a second double-anonymous peer review, a process that ensures the anonymity of the author and the reviewer.
 Editors are responsible for nominating appropriate Editorial Board members, International Editorial Board members, or external experts to review manuscripts.
 Peer Reviewers are selected based on their expertise in the field of research relevant to the contribution.
-Each contribution is subject to one double-blind peer review.
+Each contribution is subject to two double-anonymous peer reviews.
 Reviewers use the Manuscript Review Form to ensure standardisation of the review process, they make objective recommendations, declare any conflicts of interest, treat review material confidentially and point out relevant published work which is not yet cited.
 Reviews are generally conducted within two months after submission of a contribution, or after the closing deadline of a Call for Papers.

 Editors are responsible for the evaluation of peer review reports and the final decision on publication.
 In line with best practice for international refereed journals, authors may be asked to revise their manuscript.
 If substantial revision is required manuscripts may be re-reviewed before a decision to publish is made.
 Once a paper is accepted in its final form, page-proofs will be sent to the senior author for checking.
 Final acceptance of manuscripts for publication is at the discretion of the Editors.
 For submission instructions see the Author Guidelines.